Sofia Franklyn Responds To The Recent ‘Call Her Daddy’ Drama In A Cheeky Way

 “Basic, greedy, lazy, submissive, weak-minded, unable to think for myself, and that’s just a little bit about me,” the brunette’s bio was updated to read.

 These changes came after Alex hosted the first Call Her Daddy episode without Sofia on Wednesday.
-The show had been on hiatus since early April when contract negotiations between the young female podcasters and their podcast partner, Barstool Sports, broke down and, the women stopped coming to work.
+The show had been on hiatus since early April when contract negotiations between the young female podcasters and their partner, Barstool Sports, broke down and the women stopped coming to work.

 During that show, Alex responded to fan questions about where the relationship of the former roommates was now and what she thought of Sofia’s current relationship.
 Sofia had been dating HBO Sports executive vice president, Peter Nelson, for some time.